 Nearest Airport to Portrush by Car – 1 hour 5 Minutes from Belfast International Airport

 Public Transport: Portrush Railway Station can be reached directly by train from Belfast in 1 hour and 35 minutes.
-If travelling from Derry there is no direct option so you must switch to a second train in Coleraine.
+If travelling from Derry there is no direct option so you must board a second train in Coleraine.
 The incredibly scenic journey from Derry to Coleraine takes 40 minutes and a further 10 minutes on a second train from Coleraine to Portrush.

-If travelling by bus, Translink 218 brings you to Coleraine from Belfast in 1 hour 40 minutes.
+If travelling by bus, Translink service 218 brings you to Coleraine from Belfast in 1 hour 40 minutes.
 Translink 234 brings you to Coleraine from Derry in 1 hour 15 minutes.
 In both cases you must also hop on a second bus, the Translink 402 to Portrush, which takes 20 minutes.

 Food and Drink in Portrush